shop

 Behavior

 They are natural hunters with an excellent ability to take training.
 Not only are they great pointers, but they are excellent retrievers as well.
 They will retrieve on land and in the water making the most of their natural instincts.
 However, they must be trained gently and without harsh commands or strong physical correction, as they have sensitive temperaments and can be easily damaged if trained too harshly.
 However the owner must show quiet authority in training, otherwise the dog is likely to take over the training session.
-Vizslas are excellent swimmers.
+Hungarian Pointing Dogs are excellent swimmers.

 He needs space and exercise, as well as regular brushing and checking of the ears.